China–United States relations: Rapprochement (1968–1972)

 In July 1971, Henry Kissinger feigned illness while on a trip to Pakistan and did not appear in public for a day.
 He was actually on a top-secret mission to Beijing to negotiate with Chinese Premier Zhou Enlai.

-Kissinger and his aides did not receive a warm welcome in Beijing, and the hotel they stayed in was equipped with pamphlets excoriating U.S. imperialism.
-However, the meeting with Zhou Enlai was productive, and the Chinese premier expressed his hope for improved China-US relations.
-He commented that the U.S. had intentionally isolated China, not vice versa, and any initiative to restore diplomatic ties had to come from the American side.
+Kissinger and his aides did not receive a warm welcome in Beijing, and the hotel they stayed in was equipped with pamphlets excoriating US imperialism.
+However, the meeting with Zhou Enlai was productive, and the Chinese premier expressed his hope for improved China–US relations.
+He commented that the US had intentionally isolated China, not vice versa, and any initiative to restore diplomatic ties had to come from the American side.
 Zhou spoke of the late President Kennedy's plans to restore relations with China and told Kissinger, "We are willing to wait as long as we need to.
 If these negotiations fail, in time another Kennedy or another Nixon will come along."

 On 15 July 1971, President Richard Nixon revealed the mission to the world and that he had accepted an invitation to visit the PRC.

 This announcement caused immediate shock around the world.
 In the US, some hard-line anti-communists (most notably libertarian Republican Arizona Senator Barry Goldwater) denounced the decision, but most public opinions supported the move and Nixon saw the jump in the polls he had been hoping for.
 Since Nixon had sterling anti-communist credentials he was all but immune to being called "soft on communism".
 Nixon and his aides wanted to ensure that press coverage offered dramatic imagery.
 Nixon was particularly eager for strong news coverage.

 President Nixon and First Lady Pat Nixon walk with the American delegation and their Chinese hosts on the Great Wall of China.